davege1107/CardDAVUtilities/README.md

 # CardDAVUtilities

-Backup of Google/Yahoo/iCloud contacts using CardDAV
+Backup of Google and iCloud contacts using CardDAV

 These programs generate combined vcf file that contains all contacts of Google/Yahoo/iCloud accounts